oliver-wyman-actuarial/easyr/cran-comments.md

 ## R CMD check results

+One NOTE: Package was archived since we weren't able to address issues in time.
+Hopefully this version is acceptable.

-There were no NOTEs, ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs.

 ## Downstream dependencies